kmjones1979/scaffold-eth-2-solidity/README.md

 ## Checkpoint 3: Fixing our test

 Check the hardhat test located in `packages/hardhat/test`.
-You will notice that the test is checking that the response from yourContract.greet() is equal to a string value of "Hello Builders!"
+You will notice that the test is checking that the response from yourContract.greeting() is equal to a string value of "Hello Builders!"

 ```
     it("Should have the right message on deploy", async function () {
-      expect(await yourContract.greet()).to.equal("Hello Builders!");
+      expect(await yourContract.greeting()).to.equal("Hello Builders!");
     });
 ```

 1. Fix the variable in your smart contract to match the required value.

 ```
-string public greet = "Hello Builders!";
+string public greeting = "Hello Builders!";
 ```

 2. Then redeploy your contract using your terminal.